 Introducing Climate House

 Following the award of the Outset Transformative Grant, Inverleith House will be transformed into Climate House as part of a three-year project.
 Climate House will welcome artists from Scotland and around the world to showcase work that encourages conversations about life on earth and expand our understanding of biodiversity and our place in the world.
-The first exhibition Florilegium is scheduled to open in Autumn 2020.
+The first exhibition Florilegium: A gathering of Flowers is on show 16 October - 13 December 2020.

 Climate House projects are curated by RBGE Head of Creative Programmes Emma Nicolson and are guided by the organisation's new manifesto for the arts By Leaves We Survive (pdf).